 “Transmitting knowledge about the faith, though essential, is not sufficient.
 If students…are to gain a genuine experience of the Church, the example of teachers and others responsible for their formation is crucial: the witness of adults in the school community is a vital part of the school’s identity.” – St. John Paul II

 We are Catholic in all that we do on campus.
-From the moment students arrive to St. John Paull II, they are immersed in an environment that puts Christ first.
-Our academic week is centered around our Wednesday masses, and filled with frequent opportunities for sacraments, adoration, and interaction with religious clergy from the surrounding parishes.
+From the moment students arrive at St. John Paul II, they are immersed in an environment that puts Christ first.
+Our academic week is centered around our Wednesday masses and filled with frequent opportunities for sacraments, adoration, and interaction with clergy from surrounding parishes.

 Our teachers fully buy into the Catholic religious elements of the campus and curriculum.
-Uniquely, each faculty member recognizes himself as, not only an instructor, but as a minister of faith.
+Uniquely, each faculty member recognizes himself as not only an instructor but also as a minister of faith.

 Classroom Prayer: Each class period begins with prayer, utilizing both traditional prayers and original prayers composed by teachers and students.

-School Weekly Masses: The whole school gathers each Wednesday for the celebration of the liturgy.
-Music is lead by volunteers from our student body.
+School Weekly Masses: The whole school gathers each Wednesday at 10:15 AM for the celebration of the liturgy.
+Music is led by students.

 Morning Offering to the Sacred Heart of Jesus